 Listing items separately allows sellers to organize items more efficiently.
 For example, if someone specializes in clothing, she may want one account for that and a separate account for everything else.
 Or, a seller may want to separate items purchased for resale from their own personal items.

 Compartmentalizing the bookkeeping can also be advantageous.
 Keeping the accounting separate makes it easier to track sales, profitability, and expenses, more than if all the merchandise was commingled.

 Having a backup store can also be useful for sellers to help keep business going if one account receives too much negative feedback in a short period of time.
 This sort of thing can happen with eBay's detailed seller ratings (DSRs), a review system in which buyers are able to rate the seller specifically for the benefit of other buyers, and buyer feedback is critical to a seller's success.

-Though selling using multiple accounts is allowed, there are some important things to understand about eBay and the use of multiple accounts.
-For instance, under eBay's rules:
+Though selling using multiple accounts is allowed, there are some important things to understand about eBay and the use of multiple accounts:

-- Cross-referencing isn't permitted.
-Under eBay rules, sellers may not cross-reference your accounts in listings.
-In other words, sellers may not promote one store using another account.
+- Cross-Referencing Isn't Permitted: Under eBay rules, sellers may not cross-reference their accounts in listings, meaning sellers may not promote one store using another account.
 Sellers may link to items or categories within the same store or on the same account.